A05annex/SwervePathPlanning/README.md

 ### Clone Source and Run
-Even though we have packaged this as a runnable *.jar* file, you may want to clone the repository and open it in your favorite IDE (Intellij IDEA or Visual Studio) and create a run target for `PathPlanner` (if you are using Idea, the run targets will be loaded when you load the project).
+Even though we have packaged this as a runnable *.jar* file, you may want to clone the repository and open it in your favorite IDE (Intellij IDEA or Visual Studio) and create a run target for `ServePathPlanner` (if you are using Idea, the run targets will be loaded when you load the project).
 The gradle build file will resolve the dependencies, build, and run the program.